Lakr233/ColorfulX/README.md

 ## What's New

+- Version 2.3.0
+    - Fixed a memory leak on UIKit caused by CADisplayLink holding ref to self.

 - Version 2.2.18
     - Fixed first frame rendering being delayed after a run loop casing a flash.